An unassuming wardrobe

 Our growing furniture collection is put to good use with button-downs, notch-tops, trenches, trousers and crews of the finest materials.

-Manx and Portland sheep give their distinct colors to this undyed British lambswool jacket, see right.
+Manx and Portland sheep give their distinct colours to this undyed British lambswool jacket, see right.
 It sits comfortably under our shelf with hanging rail thanks to the similar radii of SEH Kelly lapels and our furniture.

 Paul and Sara, the halves of SEH Kelly, pay as much attention to the names of their tweeds as they do their construction: the blocky is “Tetris” and the angular is “Space Invader”.
 Sweet.